chaee/human-centered-eu/readme.md

-# Collecting EU legal documents by quering EU Cellar (The semantic repository of the Publications Office)
+# Collecting EU legal documents by quering EU Cellar

+## Project
+As a part of human-centrism project by [Humanet3](https://humanet3.mpg.de) group, we are currently collecting documents from [EU Cellar](https://op.europa.eu/en/publication-detail/-/publication/658088eb-c071-11e8-9893-01aa75ed71a1/language-en/format-PDF/source-76875949) (The semantic repository of the Publications Office).
+We collect EU documents to understand how the concept of human-centrism is reflected and used in public domain in EU.
+Especially we are interested in the context of human-centered AI, internet, and digital transformation.

+## Scripts
+The project is work in progress.
+The repository consists of scripts
+- collecting documents and process into human-readable text
+- conducting text analysis on the collected documents
+- saving retrieved files in a structured way based on the type of query and EUROVOC keyword for further use

+So far, EU treaties, EU legislations in force about several EUROVOC concepts including AI have been collected.

 ## File structure
 📦human-centered-eu
  ┣ 📂analyses